acmerlino1/Front-End-Vishual/README.md

 Please also follow directions for running the back end server, found in the [Back-End-Vishual](https://github.com/acmerlino1/Back-End-Vishual) README.

-In the project directory, you can run:
+In the project directory, you can run: node authorizationcode/app.js